rmnldwg/lymph/docs/source/install.rst

 Installation
 ============

-This package is a pure python implementation, but it is not (yet) on PyPI, so it must be installed from a local directory.
+This package is not (yet) on PyPI, so it must be installed from a local directory.
 To do this, first clone the github repository

 .. code-block:: bash